If you are considering a new job or switching career paths, here are a few steps that may help to make the transition smoother.

 Having a Child

 Congratulations!
 Your family is growing.
 Everyone remembers to plan for changes to your home, but we're not always prepared for changes to our finances.
+Let us help you make sure that you have everything in place so you are ready when the time comes.
 Here is a checklist with a few helpful suggestions you might want to consider.

 Review your finances